 1. When is a Goldendoodle fully grown?

-Most Goldendoodles reach full height by 12 months but continue filling out until 18 months.
+Most Goldendoodles reach full height by 12 months but continue filling out until about 18 months old.

 2. Do male Goldendoodles grow larger than females?

-Yes, males are typically 10–15% heavier and taller than females.
+Yes, males are typically 10–15% heavier and taller than our female friends.

 3. Can diet affect my Goldendoodle’s growth?